GeauxWeisbeck4/andrews-logseq-graph/pages/2 Functional Programming in JavaScript.md

 				  })
 				  ```
 					- Parameter to `.then()` method is a function, and it's passed in the same way you pass a number or an array.
+			- `firstClassObject.js` Example
+				- `preOrder()` fx takes two arguments, a tree and a visit unction.
+If the visit function isn't provided, the default value is just a simple function that just logs whatever you pass it.
+				-